Grummle/grummle.github.io/_posts/2013-08-23-Angular-From-Scratch.md

 ![Reachmail Base](/images/reachmail1.png)

-Where to go from here
+Where to go from here:
 -   Menu: Reachmail has a menu that sticks around on all of the pages...
 -   populate ? placeholders on this page.
 Its an html page and has no concept of who is looking at it.
 -   Library decison time.
 -   Testing: Already, bet your bipper.
 I've gotten 2 or three pages into this in the past and _every_ time it gets out of hand _so_ fast.

 **Test early, Test often**
 Ok so testing wins.
 Since I like to keep up with the lastest and greatest (esp when its better then old and busted) I've been looking at Angular [Protractor](https://github.com/angular/protractor).
 My understanding is that its a wrapper for WebdriverJS that is Angular aware and is displacing the angular scenario runner.
 So a wonderful first test in my mind is just making sure the damn index.html comes up.
 How you do that?

-Shit time for a an excursion.
+Shit, time for a an excursion.
 How to get protractor working well and how to make it easy to use and setup for my compatriates.

 - Protractor itself
 - Running protractor tests
 - What testing framwork and assertion library

-A heads up I like playing around with node but the infrastructure side (npm) I'm not so good with so this is gonna be ugly.

 Alright protractor can be gotten easy enough.... ```npm install protractor``` Now where do I put it....

-ok so I'm putting this all in app.
+Ok so I'm putting this all in app.
 Just guessing at this point.
 New package.json with ```npm init```

 ```npm install --save-dev protractor```
 ```npm install --save-dev mocha```